crweaver225/Portfolio-CW/content/posts/engineering/SOLID/index.md

   exportable.exportToJSON(/*pass arguments*/);
 }
 ```
-Now the JSONExportable functionality no longer depends on the the serialization functionality or the ByteStream class.
+Now the JSONExportable functionality no longer depends on the serialization functionality or the ByteStream class.

 ### Dependency Inversion Principle

 The *Dependency Inversion Principle* simples states that for the sake of dependencies, you should depend on abstractions instead of concrete types or implementation details.
-This principle can be broken down into two rules
+This principle can be broken down into two rules:

 1) High-level modules (code that is stable, with low dependency), should not depend on low-level modules (malleable, volitile, high dependency).
 Both should depend on abstractions.
 2) Abstractions should not depend on details.
-Instead details shoudl depend on abstractions.
+Instead details should depend on abstractions.

 Consider this example that has a high level and low level module.
 ```C++